kyungjae-lee/engineers-notebook/arm-cortex-m3-m4-processor/scheduling-and-context-switching.md

   So, our job in implementing scheduler is to make sure that the rest of the task state will get pushed onto stack as well.

   * R4 - R11 (we'll call it Stack Frame 2 or SF2)
+  * Note that R14(LR) needs to be pushed onto stack.
+Check out [Context Switching](../real-time-operating-systems/context-switching) to see why!

   The following "Task Switching In/Out" diagram is taken from FreeRTOS notes.